 The package is £85 per person for 2 nights bed and breakfast, and Saturday evening dinner.
+There is a £3 per night single supplement.
 These prices apply to Friday and Saturday only.

-The Friday evening meal will be in the Carvery Restaurant at a supplement of £7.50 per person for one course (book on arrival).
+The Friday evening meal will be in Jenny's Restaurant at a supplement of £12.50 per person.
+This must be booked and paid for on arrival.

-Saturday evening-a Dinner Dance will be held in the Britannia Suite also including a 2 course meal included in the above package.
+Saturday evening-a Dinner Dance will be held in the Country Suite with a 2 course meal included in the above package.